De mortuis nil nisi bonum

 Na'imah gets her way

-Since Na'imah keen on cases to continue, her wishes were fulfilled and her prosecution proceeded.
+Since Na'imah stated her keenness for cases to continue, her wishes were fulfilled and prosecution will proceed.
 If found guilty for not complying with MACC notice, she may land herself in prison up to 5 years and a fine of rm100,000.

 In another case, Na'imah has a temporary stay from the Court of Appeal over the Shah Alam High Court’s rejection of her application for a stay of having to pay the Inland Revenue Board (IRB) RM313.82 million in additional tax assessment for the year 2018.